 This original anime about children and mecha is an action mystery written by Hayashi Naotaka, the original scenario writer for anime like Steins;Gate and CHAOS;HEAD.
 If you haven’t seen the first cour and you want to learn what the hype is all about, you can read our review of the first episode:

-Summary: The story takes place in a world where humans and vampires co-exist and tells the dark fantasy story of a university student called Tsukasa and a policeman for vampires called Anzai.
+Summary: The story takes place in a world where humans and vampires co-exist and tells the dark fantasy tale of a university student called Tsukasa and a policeman for vampires called Anzai.

 Vampires are always in fashion.
 Devil’s Line adds yet another twist to one of our favorite creatures and calls them ‘devils’, and they are a subset of humans.
 They live among them and they are more live slaves than blood-thirsty predators.
 Actually, they don’t drink blood at all.
 Well, blood does have something to do with the story, since it may not serve as substance, but it does drive them crazy.